Research Project

 Clouds & aerosols over the Southern Ocean: 2015 – 2019

-These projects build on the research undertaken in the early research project Clouds & aerosols over the Southern Ocean.
+These projects built on the research undertaken in the early research project Clouds & aerosols over the Southern Ocean.
 Read more about that project here.

 Acknowledgements

-This is an international collaboration effort and we would like to thank our colleagues for providing their data and being part of this effort.
+This was an international collaboration effort and we would like to thank our colleagues for providing their data and being part of this effort.

 We would also like to acknowledge the Atmospheric Radiation Measurement (ARM) user facility, a U.S. Department of Energy (DOE) Office of Science user facility managed by the Biological and Environmental Research Program.